 Try and picture a place full of wooden crates filled with broken doll’s heads, skeleton keys, coffin handles, empty spools, rusty pharmaceutical, pill boxes, and even packets of 1930s toilet paper.
 Are we talking about Tim Burton’s attic?
 Not at all!

 Fittingly located in Paris’ districts like the gritty Marché aux Puces de Saint Ouen (Clignancourt) and the vibrant Montmartre, Tombées du Camion (literally translating to “fallen off a truck”) gives justice to the saying, “One man’s trash is another man’s treasure.”

-If you love bric-a-brac and try to avoid Paris’ (sometime) expensive flea markets and (grumpy) antiques dealers, then you might want to drop by this shop.
+If you love bric-a-brac and wish to discover something different than what Paris flea markets have to offer (and avoid grumpy antiques dealers), then you might want to drop by this shop.
 For the past eight years, Charles, a former flea market dealer, has been touring old abandoned factories all over France, in search for unwanted items once manufactured in bulk.
 There are three shops Tombées du Camion: one located in Montmartre, and the two others in marché Vernaison (Puces de Saint-Ouen) – one specialized in fixtures and lighting, while the other (nearly 100 m2) has just opened.

 “I focus on objects that have no market value, but an emotional and nostalgic value, things that, without imagination, are worthless”.